Hogna lenta

 Hogna lenta is a species of wolf spider in the family Lycosidae.
-It is found in the USA.
+It is found in the US.

 Diet

 Hogna lenta eats mostly small insects, such as crickets, waxworms, and mealworms.
 If individuals cannot find any of these, they will eat beetles and other smaller insects.
 When they are newly emerged from an egg sac, they eat small fruit flies, and each other.

 The species is a ground spider, making burrows in the dirt.
 They lay web tripwires on top of their burrow.
 When something walks over the web, the spider feels it.
 They slowly uncover themselves, stalking their prey, before finally pouncing on them.
 They have a neurotoxin that they inject into the insect through their fangs.
 It paralyzes the insect immediately while the spider drinks the hemolymph from the insect.

 Natural defenses

 Hogna lenta is naturally equipped with a venom powerful enough to paralyze a small insect.
 This venom should pose no threat to a healthy adult human, only feeling like a bee sting.
 They generally raise their front legs in the air when threatened, to look bigger.
 If this does not work, they will lunge right in front of their attacker to startle them.
 Their last defense is biting the attacker.
 Due to their sheer size, most animals would not try to attack them.
 Their diameter is about the same as a 50-cent coin.